jarroyo28/Lab.Practicing-Git/README.md

-This is a practice exercise.
+This is an updated message for the README file